calvarez55/icqcm_workshop/README.md

 # Welcome ICQCM Scholars!<br>
+This Github repository houses the data and codes for using EIM in Stata.
 This Github repository includes: <br>
 * Fig_MB_ExpValvsRank.png
     * This is a caterpillar plot created in the Stata walkthrough.